Mirror host

 "Advanced" configuration

 One UPS, multiple computers.
 Only one of them can actually talk to the UPS directly.
-That's where the network comes in.
-The Master system runs the driver, upsd, and upsmon in master mode.
-The Slave systems only run upsmon in slave mode.
+That’s where the network comes in:

 This is useful when you have a very large UPS that's capable of running multiple systems simultaneously.
 There is no longer the need to buy a bunch of individual UPSes or "sharing" hardware, since this software will handle the sharing for you.